hiperwalk/hiperwalk/docs/tutorial/graphs.rst

 >>> hpw_ladder #doctest: +SKIP
 <hiperwalk.graph.graph.Graph object at 0x7f3bd0627eb0>

-After doing this it is recommended do delete the NetworkX graph.
+After accomplishing this, it's advisable to delete the NetworkX graph.
-Specially when dealing with large graphs to avoid memory overload.
+This step is particularly important when dealing with large graphs, as it helps prevent memory overload.

 >>> del ladder

-We then may use ``hpw_ladder`` to simulate any quantum walk.
+Following this, we can use ``hpw_ladder`` to simulate a quantum walk.

 .. todo::
    In the meantime,